 Synchronization and log

 The integration synchronizes automatically every hour.
-The import is incremental: ZEP only fetches data that has changed since the last successful sync.
-A one-week safety buffer is applied retroactively, and the lookback period is capped at 12 weeks.
+The import is incremental: ZEP only fetches data that has changed since the last successful sync — the reference time is the last successful sync minus one week as a safety buffer.
 A manual synchronization can be triggered at any time via Sync now.

 The synchronization runs in a fixed, chained order: Spaces are imported first, then Epics, and finally Issues.
 Each stage only starts when the previous one has completed successfully.
 If a stage fails, the dependent steps are aborted – ensuring no partially imported records are created.